Men's trousers: braces and flies

 Mens trouser braces consisted of straps that went over each shoulder and buttoned onto the insides of trousers as shown in the photos.
 At that time, all trousers were sold with these buttons.

 Mens trouser braces and comfort

-Braces came in various sizes and could be adjusted to suit the height of the wearer with toothed clips that can clearly be seen in the photo of the boxed braces.
+The straps of men's braces were elasticated which meant that they stretched to accommodate movement.
+Also they came in various sizes and could be adjusted to suit the height of the wearer with toothed clips that can clearly be seen in the photo of the boxed braces.

-I suppose that braces must have been much more comfortable than belts, particularly for men with large stomachs - not that that was common in the war years and the years of austerity afterwards.
+So trouser braces must have been much more comfortable than belts, particularly for men with large stomachs - not that that was common in the war years and the years of austerity afterwards.